dvshnkr/mle/src/linear-models/linear-modeling.md

 The argument `C` controls regularisation.
 A lower value of C implies more regularisation.

 In the case of regression, we evaluated the model performance using the RMSE metric.<br>
-However, we cannot use the RMSE for clasification tasks, since the "distance" between the different classes of wine is not so apparent.
+However, we cannot use the RMSE for classification tasks, since the "distance" between the different classes of wine is not so apparent.

 Instead, we can calculate the **accuracy** of the model to evaluate its performance.